pickyourtrail_logo

 • Yala National Park: Yala National Park is well known for its population of leopards.
 Certain areas can be closed in order to preserve them, so availability is mostly limited.

-• Wilpattu National Park: It is a less touristy version of Yala, perfect to watch birds and Leopards.
+• Wilpattu National Park: It is a less touristy version of Yala, perfect for watching birds and Leopards.

 Sri Lanka August Major Festivals